bongo227/Atomical/doc/doc_gen.md

 ```
 { 123, 2.4 }
 ```
 To parse a list of values we use a loop to parse each key value pair until we reach a `}` which is the end of list.
-Inside the loop we try to parse a key or a value, since we dont know if the item has a key we must check if the next token is a `:`.
+Inside the loop we try to parse a key or a value, since we do not know if the item has a key we must check if the next token is a `:`.
 If it is then the `keyOrValue` was a key and the value expression is parsed, if their was no colon then `keyOrValue` must be a value.
 A `KeyValue` node is then appended to the `keyValues` array which will form the `KeyValueList` node.

 ```
 CASE LPAREN: